Nishan Canagarajah

-Cedric Nishan Canagarajah (born 1966) is a British Tamil academic and the current president and vice-chancellor of the University of Leicester.
+Sir Cedric Nishanthan Canagarajah (born 1966) is a Sri Lankan-British academic and the current president and vice-chancellor of the University of Leicester.
 He was previously one of the pro-vice-chancellors of the University of Bristol.

-Early life and family
+Early life

 Canagarajah was born in 1966 in Sri Lanka.
 His mother was a teacher.
 He was educated at St. John's College, Jaffna.
 He was the Head Prefect of the college in the year 1985 and also excelled in sports such as cricket, football, volleyball, and hockey.
-After school he joined Christ's College, Cambridge from where he received a BA honours degree in electronics and information sciences in 1989 and a Ph.D. in digital signal processing in 1993.
+After school he joined Christ's College, Cambridge from where he received a B.A. honours degree in electronics and information sciences in 1989 and a Ph.D. in digital signal processing in 1993.